Phan Rang–Tháp Chàm: Climate

-Located in the southernmost part of the South Central Coast region, Phan Rang has a tropical savanna climate (Köppen As).
+Located in the southernmost part of the South Central Coast region, Phan Rang has a tropical savanna climate (Köppen As), just rainy enough to preclude it from a semi arid classification.
 The average annual temperature ranges from 27 to 28 °C, the average rainfall ranges from 700 to 800 mm and humidity is about 70-75%.

 The city's climate is divided into two distinct seasons, which are the dry season from December to August of the following year and the rainy season from September to November.
 Although belonging to the tropical region, Phan Rang is among the cities with the least rainfall in the country, only about 1/3 of the national average, and the lowest in Southeast Asia outside the Myanmar Dry Zone.